vlinGit/clicord/README.md

 I am not responsible for anything that may occur with the use of this program.
 If you get banned for violating TOS or have info leaked that is entirely on you.

 ### About
 clicord is a small project I'm working on that allows for a cli interface for discord text communication.
-Not really sure how advance I want this to be but the general features I want is to be able to send/delete/view messages from a specified channel in discord.

 ### How to use
 Click on a release version and follow the instructions to install